Poolside decking areas are mostly ignored when people refinish their pools.

 Replacing vs. Repairing a Swimming Pool Deck

-For most times, replacing a pool deck isn’t required and you are fine with repairing, repainting, and sealing them.
+Most times, replacing a pool deck isn’t required, and you are fine with repairing, repainting, and sealing them.

 This will help in improving your current deck add can add several years to your enjoyment.